awsdocs/amazon-ec2-user-guide-windows/doc_source/EC2_GetStarted.md

 + Learn how to remotely manage your EC2 instance using Run Command\.
 For more information, see [AWS Systems Manager Run Command](https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html) in the *AWS Systems Manager User Guide*\.
 + Configure a CloudWatch alarm to notify you if your usage exceeds the Free Tier\.
 For more information, see [Create a Billing Alarm](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/free-tier-alarms.html) in the *AWS Billing and Cost Management User Guide*\.
 + Add an EBS volume\.
 For more information, see [Creating an Amazon EBS volume](ebs-creating-volume.md) and [Attaching an Amazon EBS volume to an instance](ebs-attaching-volume.md)\.
 + Install the WAMP or WIMP stack\.
-For more information, see [Tutorial: Installing a WAMP Server on an Amazon EC2 Instance Running Windows Server](install-WAMP.md) and [Tutorial: Installing a WIMP Server on an Amazon EC2 Instance Running Windows Server](install-WIMP.md)\.
+For more information, see [Tutorial: Installing a WAMP Server on an Amazon EC2 Instance Running Windows Server](install-WAMP.md) and [Tutorial: Installing a WIMP server on an Amazon EC2 instance running Windows Server](install-WIMP.md)\.